 - Cost – Carburetors are still cheaper than fuel injection, and retrofitting fuel injection can be prohibitively expensive.

 - For vehicle restorers and builders of Concours vehicles, carbs were fitted to the vehicle at the factory, and so it is more period correct to fit carbs than to retro-mod the vehicle to run on fuel injection.

 - Carbs are simple and easy to set-up, requiring only a little theory.
 Electronic injection requires a diagnostics computer to adjust.
 They also require no return lines for fuel.

 - Carbs are user adjustable.
 There are some reasons a user might want to adjust a carb, whether it be for performance, to smooth out misfires, knocking, a tendency to stall or poor idling.
 Carbs can also be adjusted to run leaner or richer as needed using a built-in choke or fuel enrichment device.
 Adjusting a carb to draw more fuel thanks to the air pressure can also reduce internal engine temperatures and exhaust gas temps.

 - Because carburetors are a physical, mechanical device, usually placed in an accessible spot, they are easy to maintain and repair by DIY mechanics.

 - Carburetors only offer an approximation of the right air to fuel mixture and environmental differences can alter performance.
 They are less accurate than fuel injection controlled by a computer.

-- They do not auto adjust for different altitudes, temperatures, and circumstances which fuel injected systems can.
+- They do not auto-adjust for different altitudes, temperatures, and circumstances that fuel-injected systems can.

 Fuel injection is a more precise process.
 This precision has several performance benefits: